stratosphereips/StratosphereLinuxIPS/docs/architecture.md

 alerts and features in an appropriate profile structure.
 All data, i.e. zeek flows, performed detections, profiles and timewindows' data, is stored inside a <a href="https://redis.io/">Redis</a> database.
 The output of Slips is a folder with logs (output/ directory) that has alert.json, alerts.log, errors.log.
-And Kalipso, a terminal graphical user interface.
+Kalipso, a terminal graphical user interface. or the Web interface.

 <style>
 .zoom {